 2. Consider professional support.

-Here at CCY, we have recruited thousands of executives over our 40+ year history and negotiated as many packages.
+Here at CCY, we have recruited hundreds of executives over our 40+ year history and negotiated as many packages.
 Our expert headhunters consider it mission-critical to ensure that every executive we place gets the opportunity, the team, and the compensation that supports his or her optimal performance.
 If you haven’t yet had the recruitment experience that makes working with an executive headhunter a no-brainer, we’d really appreciate the opportunity to deliver that experience.
 Candidates never incur a fee for our career support.

 3. Do not negotiate for your compensation until you are ready.